-If a mission is not in progress the Convert Temperature command can be issued to measure the current temperature of the device.
+If a mission is not in progress (MIP = 0) the Convert Temperature command can be issued to measure the current temperature of the device.
 The result of the temperature conversion will be found at memory address 211h in the register page.
-This command takes approximately 300ms to complete and cannot be interrupted.
-Memory access to any location of the device is possible while the temperature conversion takes place.
+This command takes maximum 360ms to complete.
+During this time the device remains fully accessible for memory/control and ROM function commands.